 It is important since you may be serving a long sentence after your conviction to have someone you trust completely take over financial management while you are locked up.

 You should notify creditors about the difficulty in making payments while you are away.
 They may be able to establish a reduced payment schedule or accept reduced interest during this time.

 If bankruptcy is a possibility, it is difficult to file for bankruptcy while incarcerated.

 Even if you are able to file for bankruptcy, this won’t eliminate certain types of debt.
 Debts such as child support payments, federal student loans, court costs, or restitution will remain on your record even after bankruptcy.

 Having a plan for managing bills and finances while locked up is important.
 Without this, debts can continue to accumulate and a shaky financial picture can become even worse.
 It is important to contact an attorney for legal advice.

 Felons released from prison are unlikely to earn the same type of income they did prior to the conviction.

 While locked up, felons may be at risk for identity theft and fraud, often from family and friends.

-So what do you think about this blog post about what happens to their bills while they are in jail?
+So what do you think about this blog post about what happens to your bills while you are in jail?
 Have you or someone you know been in that situation?
-What was that experience like, and how were they successful?
+What was that experience like, and how did that work out?
 Please tell us in the comments below.